 - + standard WebDAV verbs.
 Additionally allow standard WebDAV verbs (LOCK, UNLOCK, PROPFIND, PROPPATCH, SEARCH, MKCOL, MOVE, COPY, OPTIONS, TRACE, MKACTIVITY, CHECKOUT, MERGE, REPORT).

 - + MS extensions WebDAV verbs.
 Additionally allow MS extensions WebDAV verbs (SUBSCRIBE, UNSUBSCRIBE, NOTIFY, BPROPFIND, BPROPPATCH, POLL, BMOVE, BCOPY, BDELETE, CONNECT).

 - + MS RPC extensions verbs.
 Additionally allow MS RPC extensions verbs (RPC_IN_DATA, RPC_OUT_DATA).

 Ignore 100 Continue.
 If checked, the 100 Continue property will be disabled.
 According to the HTTP 1.1 protocol, when this header is sent, the form data is not sent with the initial request.
-Instead, this header is sent to the web server backend which responds with 100 (Continue).
-This means that the server has received the request headers, and that the client should proceed to send the request body (in the case of a request for which a body needs to be sent; for example, a POST request).
+Instead, this header is sent to the web server backend which response with 100 (Continue).
+This means that the server has received the request headers and that the client should proceed to send the request body (in the case of a request for which a body needs to be sent; for example, a POST request).
 If the request body is large, sending it to a server when a request has already been rejected based upon inappropriate headers is inefficient.
 To have a server check if the request could be accepted based on the request’s headers alone, a client must send Expect: 100-continue as a header in its initial request and check if a 100 Continue status code is received in response before continuing (or receive 417 Expectation Failed and not continue).